skeema/skeema/README.md

 The Skeema CLI tool is generally available, having reached the v1 release milestone in July 2018.
 Prior to that, it was in public beta since October 2016.

 The `skeema` binary is supported on macOS and Linux.
-No native Windows version is available yet, though the Linux binary works properly under WSL.
+No native Windows version is available yet, but the Linux binary works properly under WSL.

 Tagged releases are tested against the following databases, all running on Linux: